ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 But if you want a little more detailed explanation, keep reading.

+## Real-World Applications

+Understanding mutable and immutable types becomes essential in many real-world applications.
+For example, when working with large data sets in data science, understanding immutability can be critical for memory management.
+If you're using a mutable object when an immutable one would suffice, you could end up using significantly more memory than necessary.

+Similarly, when building web applications with frameworks like Django or Flask, understanding the difference between mutable and immutable types can help you avoid bugs that could occur due to unexpected variable mutation.

 ## A more detailed explanation

 ### Variables, memory, and scope